Agile development and DevOps attract new talent

 2050 and beyond

 As announced previously, Adabas & Natural 2050+ will help you save costs, attract new developer talent and connect with new technologies by optimizing and modernizing your applications and development environment.
-By integrating your Adabas & Natural applications with the Software AG Digital Business Platform, you can rest assured that your differentiated business logic and high-value data will play a key role in your organization’s digital transformation.
-To support this mission, NaturalONE (with Natural Development Server) will become the default development environment for Natural on mainframe, Linux®, UNIX®, and Windows®.
+By integrating your Adabas & Natural applications with the Digital Business Platform, you can rest assured that your differentiated business logic and high-value data will play a key role in your organization’s Digital Transformation.
+To support this mission, NaturalONE (with Natural Development Server) will become the default development environment for Natural on mainframe, Linux® and UNIX®.

 “To find and retain new talents, you need to provide state-of-the art agile development tools and methodologies.”

 — Stefan Macke | Alte Oldenburger

 Fig 1: NaturalONE supports Agile Development and Dev Ops

 To take Natural applications into the future, you (our customers) have told us that you need a modern, standards-based environment that supports agile development and DevOps in order to recruit and retain new developers.
 Fortunately, our Eclipse™-based NaturalONE development environment offers all this and more.

 To help you proactively manage the generational change in the workforce and ensure that new talent will be attracted to work with Natural, we are replacing the traditional green screen (character-based) development environment (Natural Editor) by making NaturalONE the default development environment of Natural—at no extra charge.